smol-ninja/docusaurus-plugin-llms/README.md

         title: 'My Project Documentation',
         description: 'Complete reference documentation for My Project',
         includeBlog: true,
+        // Path transformation options
+        pathTransformation: {
+          // Paths to ignore when constructing URLs (will be removed if found)
+          ignorePaths: ['docs'],
+          // Paths to add when constructing URLs (will be prepended if not already present)
+          addPaths: ['api'],
+        },
       },
     ],
     // ... your other plugins